Wix vs Shopify — Which is Better?

 Some of the dropshipping apps and integrations available for Wix

-A search for dropshipping apps in the Wix App Market currently returns 36 results.
-These give you integrations with key dropshipping suppliers like Modalyst, Spocket, Syncee, Printful and Printify.
+My most recent search for dropshipping apps in the Wix App Market returned 62 results, which included integrations with key dropshipping suppliers like Modalyst, Spocket, Syncee, Printful and Printify.

 Now, all Wix plans except ‘Light’ bundle an integration with the Modalyst dropshipping app — but the number of products you can dropship on them varies.
 The limits are as follows: